bczsalba/pytermgui/docs/inspect.md

 ```termage-svg include=docs/src/inspect1.py width=100
 ```

-The easiest way to use it is by running `ptg -i` or `ptg --inspect` with a fully-qualified name.
+The easiest way to use it is by running `ptg -i` or `ptg --inspect` with a fully qualified name.
 This will create an [Inspector](/reference/pytermgui/inspector#pytermgui.inspector.Inspector) object for the given name, and print it.

 You can also give the same function an expression to evaluate.
 This might be useful if you want to know the type & methods of an object that is the result of some function or method.